-Moving to college is never easy, and students who have to fly really need my college move-in tips.
+Moving to campus is never easy, and students who have to fly really need my college move-in tips.
 Not only do we have the standard stress of tracking down room keys, awkwardly meeting our roommate and climbing stairs with heavy boxes like everyone else, but we also wrestle with airfares, baggage fees, rides and more.

 The following tips won’t eliminate every obstacle standing before you on move-in day, but they will make the transition a lot less stressful.
 Trust me; I flew to school every September for four years.